mrbar42/Hook/README.md

 # Hook

-Hook is a Bi-directional helper lib the allows emitting events and accepting response using Promises and general Promise syntax
+Hook is a Bi-directional helper lib the allows emitting events and accepting response using Promises and general Promise syntax.
 It aims mainly to ease WebSocket communication with two parties (Client-Server, Server-Server).

 Docs are inside the lib.

-The lib is completely Bi-directional, meaning that the use of the terms 'Server' and 'Client' are for the sake of a real world example
+The lib is completely Bi-directional, meaning that the use of the terms 'Server' and 'Client' are for the sake of a real world example.

 Theoretically both sides are capable of all the functionality.

 ## Usage